saflo76/shellkit/README.md

 user) anyway on next run is able to detect and continue from last ddr state and progress.\
 Script takes at least 3 arguments:
-- Source dir initially used as base for frpo-1metascan scanning process
+- source dir initially used as base for frpo-1metascan scanning process
-- Destination dir where we want to save recovered files
+- destination dir where we want to save recovered files
-- One or more metadata list files which instructs sequence and name of files to recover
+- one or more metadata list files which instructs sequence and name of files to recover

 ``frpo-4purge``